What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of dentists is projected to grow 19 percent from 2016 to 2026, much faster than the average for all occupations.
+Overall employment of dentists is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.

 The demand for dental services will increase as the population ages and as research continues to link oral health to overall health.